MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 |`@*man`|All records that end with **man**, regardless of the case.
 For example **Sportsman**, but not **Manchester** or **manual**.|

 ## Filtering
 Filtering provides an more advanced and versatile way of controlling which records display in a list.
 Unlike search, which works across columns, filtering is column-based.
 It enables you to display records for specific accounts or customers, dates, amounts, and other information by specifying criteria for fields of a column.
 Only records that match the criteria are displayed.
-If you specify criteria for multiple fields, then records must match all criteria will be displayed.
+If you specify criteria for multiple fields, then only records that match all criteria will be displayed.

 ### Add filters on fields